Anikeya/CSCI_596_Final-project/README.md

 ## Need for Neural Network MD

 #### The accuracy of molecular dynamics depends on the accuracy of the interatomic potential being used in the simulation.
-Interatomic potentials are developed using ab initio methods like density functional theory, but this is very computationaly demanding.
+Interatomic potentials are developed using ab initio methods like density functional theory (DFT), but this is very computationaly demanding.
 In recent time, a new method has been employed to develop interatomic potentials using Machine Learning.
 Machine Learning Potentials can be as accurate as their first principles reference method but at a fraction of the computational cost.
 They scale linearly with the number of atoms and model complexity.

 ## Project Motivation